 Consider a web application as a simple example.
 Imagine you have an ASP.NET application running on Windows and you want to rehost it on OCI.
 You can create a Windows VM that meets the size requirements and deploy the application.
 With a change to the DNS record, you’re pretty much ready to go live.
 In this way, rehosting is an easy way to move to the cloud.

-- Older EBS applications that are not within the latest version and require improvements in their IT functioning and limited change to end user experience.
+- Older EBS applications that are not within the latest version and require improvements in their IT functioning and limited change to the end-user experience.

-- Organizations willing to automate certain tasks within their EBS applications that are essentials to operations but not the business priorities.
+- Organizations are willing to automate certain tasks within their EBS applications that are essentials to operations but not business priorities.

 - Organizations looking to leverage more cloud benefits other than just moving the EBS application to the cloud.

 - If while moving an EBS application to the cloud the source environment is not supporting the cloud, then a slight modification is required.